zack-bitcoin/amoveo-docs/design/land_registry.md

 ================

 The land plot consensus state data.

--address of who owns this land.
+* address of who owns this land.
--the total price of the land.
+* the total price of the land.
--balance in veo. used to pay the continuous tax.
+* balance in veo. used to pay the continuous tax.
--height. the last block height when the tax was subtracted from the blance.
+* height. the last block height when the tax was subtracted from the blance.

 Transaction Types
 ===================